Small fish big pond or big pond small fish? For salespeople this is a tough question

 “Would you rather be a small fish in a big pond, or a big fish in a small pond?”
 It’s a pressing question pondered by salespeople at some point in the beginning of a career.
 Both ponds can teach us about ourselves and each of the ponds can give us a chance to expand our skills indefinitely, as each pond has its own set of challenges.
 When you consider this from a sales perspective there are even more challenges to consider.

-In a small company you wonder if the company has invested in things like a good employment software program to employ the best candidates like we used this pre-employment testing for ours, lead management solution, good leads, or if the product is mature enough to even be sold.
+In a small company, you wonder if the company has invested in things like a good employment software program to employ the best candidates like we used this pre-employment testing for ours, lead management solution, good leads, or if the product is mature enough to even be sold.
 However, the upside can be huge as the company hits a stride.
 I know personally that startup companies in the right sectors are way more generous with commission for many reasons.
 They want the best talent, they want top-line growth, and they know in order to get it they have to be generous with commission.
 They also might have a mortgage loan to repay, so they need the best employees to generate company’s profit.
 Many startup companies make use of MortgageRight benefits, and those that still consider taking a loan can learn more from Mortgage Right website.
 If you time it right you can essentially win the career lottery.
 However, if you stay too long with a company that is not hitting a stride, you are going to waste a few years of blood, sweat, and tears.

 There are great leadership lessons associated with being either the big fish or little fish.
 No matter the size, companies are looking for good, honest, and hardworking individuals to fill their open positions.
 If you have those three required traits and the proper skills to match the position, the ball is in your court.
 When choosing your next job, it is important to consider a multitude of aspects directly affecting you and your future sales happiness and success: one of which is whether to go big or small.

 Below are characteristics describing the culture of large corporations and small businesses.
 Imagine how you might fit.